mattsilv/codesight/README.md

 - You need to escalate to a more powerful model like gpt o3-mini-high or o1-pro
 - You want to get a second opinion on your code from a different LLM
 - You need to share your codebase context with an AI assistant quickly

+## About the Creator

+CodeSight was created by Matt Silverman, a developer focused on enhancing the AI-powered coding experience.
+To learn more about Matt and his journey in AI development, visit [silv.blog/about](https://silv.blog/about).

 ## Installation